Part of 100%EV

 Flat surface machining of planar surfaces.
 For areas of the part which are flat, VISI will automatically detect these areas and machine them using a flat bottomed tool.
 The machining time for these areas will be significantly reduced and the surface finish will be greatly improved by using a flat tool.

 3D step over finishing.
 The 3D stepover toolpath provides a constant surface finish irrespective of the component shape.
 By morphing the toolpath across the surface of the component, one toolpath will finish the entire job, keeping the tool on the surface, minimizing retract movements and eliminating duplicate cutter paths.
-As the toolpath step over is smoothly adapted to the shape of the part, shock loading of the tool will be minimised, enabling the machine tool to run at the optimum feedrate.
+As the toolpath step over is smoothly adapted to the shape of the part, shock loading of the tool will be minimized, enabling the machine tool to run at the optimum feedrate.

 True spiral / radial finish machining.
 Both toolpaths make an ideal finishing strategy for circular components as they are based on an inner and outer circular limit.
 The spiral toolpath has only one start and one finish point guaranteeing the tool remains on the component eliminating any redundant moves or sharp direction changes.
 This toolpath will enable the machine tool to run at very high federates as it eliminates the acceleration and deceleration caused by sudden changes in direction.
 The radial toolpath allows upwards only, downwards only or zigzag machining parameters providing complete strategy control.

 Parallel Plane finishing.
 Unidirectional and zigzag toolpaths can be set at any angle.
 Angle limits can be set for steep and shallow areas eliminating the need for complex geometry boundaries.
-Optimised cross-machining can be applied to steep areas within one toolpath.
+Optimized cross-machining can be applied to steep areas within one toolpath.
 This automatically creates additional toolpaths at 90 degrees to the original toolpaths, machining the areas only where necessary to produce a constant surface finish across the entire component.
 Roughing mode within the Parallel plane toolpath can be used to rough and finish the part in one operation.
 Smooth stepovers and tangential extensions to the passes can be used to produce a better surface finish and smoother running of the NC file on the machine tool.

 Constant Z / combined finishing.
 For components with steep walls, cutting in Z slices provides a good surface finish.
 VISI provides many options within the constant Z strategy to produce the best performance from this toolpath.
 Where the angle of the walls change, VISI can automatically adapt the slice heights of each level for shallow areas.
 Wireframe geometry can also be used to control the slice height and angle limitations can be used to eliminate passes in shallow areas.
 A helical option allows one continuous toolpath to be created which eliminates witness lines on the part and improves surface finish.
 Additionally a combined constant Z toolpath is available for finishing steep and shallow areas in one toolpath.
 This strategy allows steep areas to be machine using a constant Z method and shallow areas to be machined using a 3D constant stepover method.
 This strategy operates as a one stop finishing toolpath.